 The 'estimated budget' for the action is set out in Annex 2.

-It contains the estimated eligible costs and the forms of costs, broken down by beneficiary [(and linked third party)] and budget category (see Articles 5, 6, [and 14]).
-[OPTION to be used if Article 9 or 14a applies: It also shows the estimated costs of the [beneficiaries not receiving JU funding (see Article 9)][and][international partners (see Article 14a)].]
+It contains the estimated eligible costs and the forms of costs, broken down [for the beneficiary (and linked third party) and] by budget category (see Articles 5, 6 [and 14]).

 4.2 Budget transfers